Validate EOF bytecode for correctness at the time of deployment.

 Introduce code validation at contract creation time for EOF formatted (EIP-3540) contracts.
 Reject contracts which contain truncated

-PUSH-data or unassigned instructions.
-Legacy bytecode is unaffected by this change.
+PUSH-data or undefined instructions.
+Legacy bytecode (code which is not EOF formatted) is unaffected by this change.

-If it will be desired to introduce new instructions without bumping EOF version, having unassigned instructions already deployed would mean such contracts potentially can be broken (since some of the instructions are changing their behaviour).
-Rejecting to deploy unassigned instructions allows introducing new instructions with or without bumping the EOF version.
+If it will be desired to introduce new instructions without bumping EOF version, having undefined instructions already deployed would mean such contracts potentially can be broken (since some of the instructions are changing their behaviour).
+Rejecting to deploy undefined instructions allows introducing new instructions with or without bumping the EOF version.

 Remark: We rely on the notation of initcode, code and creation as defined by EIP-3540.

 This feature is introduced on the very same block EIP-3540 is enabled, therefore every EOF1-compatible bytecode MUST be validated according to these rules.

 At contract creation time both initcode and code are iterated instruction-by-instruction (the same process is used to perform “JUMPDEST-analysis”).
 Bytecode is deemed invalid if any of these conditions is true: